bytepath/site/docs/src/v2/bytepath/basicanimations.md

 ## Rotation Transformations

 <div class="scrimba"><a href="" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>
 We can rotate our &lt;vector&gt; components by modifying the **:A** prop.
-In the world of computer graphics, changing the position of an element is referred to as a "Rotation Transformation"
+In the world of computer graphics, changing the position of an element is referred to as a "Rotation Transformation Around the Z axis"
 ``` html
 <script>
     import Bytepath from "bytepath";